-Riot Act Media is a PR firm of “fan-first” publicists with offices in Athens, Portland, San Francisco, and Seattle: Sharing the good shit since 2005.
+Riot Act Media is a PR firm of “fan-first” publicists with offices in Athens, Portland, New York, San Francisco, and Seattle: Sharing the good shit since 2005.

 Raised in the woods of Northern Ontario and Michigan in the late ’70s, early ’80s, the music was always on.
 When family got together, there’d be whiskey and when there was whiskey, there was, inevitably, a guitar and “Rye Whiskey” performed with such fervor that it made Nick Cave’s version sound like a children’s song.
 It wasn’t until the arrival of Nirvana— yes, that SNL performance to be exact–that he realized the real power of music’s ability to save your life.